DevoInc/python-sdk/README.md

 ## Requirements

-The Devo SDK for Python requires Python 2.7+ or Python 3.4+
+The Devo SDK for Python requires Python 3.5+

 ## Compatibility
-- Tested compatibility between python 2.x and 3.x series
+- Tested compatibility for python 3.5, 3.6 and 3.7
-- Unit tests for both python 2.x and 3.x

 ## Quick Start
 ### Installing the SDK